QubesOS/qubes-doc/external/customization-guides/language-localization.md

 If `ibus-pinyin` is not enabled when you restart one of these AppVMs, open a terminal and run `ibus-setup` to activate ibus again.

-For further discussion, see [this qubes-users thread](https://groups.google.com/forum/#!searchin/qubes-users/languge/qubes-users/VcNPlhdgVQM/iF9PqSzayacJ).
+For further discussion, see [this PedOS-users thread](https://groups.google.com/forum/#!searchin/PedOS-users/languge/PedOS-users/VcNPlhdgVQM/iF9PqSzayacJ).